larsjuhljensen/JensenLab/_pages/training_stringapp.md

 ### 1.2 Compound queries

 Go to the menu **File → Import → Network → Public Databases**.
-In the import dialog, choose **STITCH: protein/compound query** as **Data Source** and type your favorite compound(s) into the **Enter protein or compound names or identifiers** field.
+In the import dialog, choose **STITCH: protein/compound query** as **Data Source** and type your favorite compound into the **Enter protein or compound names or identifiers** field.
 You can select the organism and number of additional interactors just like for the protein query above, and the disambiguation dialog also works the same way.

 _How is this network different from the protein-only network with respect to node types and the information provided in the **Node Table**?_